 Schemas - A schema describes both the mental and physical actions involved in understanding and knowing.
 Schemas are categories of knowledge that help us to interpret and understand the world.

 In Piaget's view, a schema includes both a category of knowledge and the process of obtaining that knowledge.
 As experiences happen, this new information is used to modify, add to, or change previously existing schemas.

-Assimilation - The process of taking in new information into our previously existing schema's is known as assimilation.
-The process is somewhat subjective, because we tend to modify experience or information somewhat to fit in with our preexisting beliefs.
+Assimilation - The process of taking in new information into our previously existing schemas is known as assimilation.
+The process is somewhat subjective, because we tend to modify experiences and information somewhat to fit in with our preexisting beliefs.
 In the example above, seeing a dog and labeling it "dog" is an example of assimilating the animal into the child's dog schema.

 Accommodation - Another part of adaptation involves changing or altering our existing schemas in light of new information, a process known as accommodation.
 Accommodation involves altering existing schemas, or ideas, as a result of new information or new experiences.
 New schemas may also be developed during this process.

 Equilibration - Piaget believed that all children try to strike a balance between assimilation and accommodation, which is achieved through a mechanism Piaget called equilibration.
 As children progress through the stages of cognitive development, it is important to maintain a balance between applying previous knowledge (assimilation) and changing behavior to account for new knowledge (accommodation).
 Equilibration helps explain how children are able to move from one stage of thought into the next.

 - The Preoperational Stage

 Did You Know?